Sigmmma/c20/src/content/h1/source-data/rename-txt/readme.md

 # Usage

 Animation data files go in a folder named `animations` as described [here](~h1-tool#animations).
 Create a text file named `rename` in that folder.
-Add one or more lines to the file, written in the expected format.
+Open the file in a text editor.
+Write one or more lines in the expected format.
+Save, and then go compile the animation data.

 After compiling the animation data, Tool will try to read `rename.txt` and modify the [model_animations](~) tag according the contents of that file.